LibreSolar/bms-c1/manual/5-operation.md

 ### BLE

-A Bluetooth app is currently under development by Libre Solar.
+The generic [ThingSet app](https://github.com/ThingSet/thingset-app) can be used to connect to the BMS via Bluetooth LE.

 For own developments see the BLE transport layer specification on the ThingSet website and consider the implementation of the device side in the [ThingSet Zephyr SDK](https://github.com/ThingSet/thingset-zephyr-sdk).

 ## Configuration